linux-kdevops/kdevops-history/docs/why-vagrant.md

 There are different software solutions available which can take advantage of your architecture's virtualization features and control guests.
-Examples are libvirt, virtualbox.
+Examples are libvirt, VirtualBox.
 Vagrant abstracts the virtualization solution used as a "provider" and each provider then can support its own way to bring up guests.